How to Organize Medicine in a Kitchen

 - Set a weekly routine for filling medication organizers.
 Be sure to check your inventory when you do so you are more aware of your supply.

 - Use a travel case made just for medications and supplements.
-This will help you to organize your trips and ensure you are keeping up with your bills.
+This will help you organize your trips and ensure you keep up with your bills.

 Do you have tips on how to organize medicine in your kitchen?
 Share in the comments below, we would love to hear from you!